See below which appointment type suits best to book a doctor’s appointment.

 ‘On The Day’ Doctor Appointments

 On the Day appointments are our preferred way to book an appointment.
 By offering an on the day appointment service we aim to give you a higher expectation of seeing a Doctor routinely, on the day you choose and give you a greater chance of getting an appointment with the doctor of your choice at short notice as well as cut down the rate of patients who fail to keep appointments when booked in advance.
+Our receptionists will request the reason for the appointment to assist the doctor and ensure you are referred to the appropriate health professional.

 Phone lines open at 8.45am (Monday to Friday).
 You should phone early as phone lines can be busy.(Please note all calls to and from the surgery are recorded for training and monitoring purposes).
 Alternatively you can walk into the surgery from 8.30am to book an appointment.